trailofbits/algo/README.md

-# Algo
+# Algo VPN

 [![Slack Status](https://empireslacking.herokuapp.com/badge.svg)](https://empireslacking.herokuapp.com)

-Algo (short for "Al Gore", the **V**ice **P**resident of **N**etworks everywhere for [inventing the Internet](https://www.youtube.com/watch?v=BnFJ8cHAlco)) is a set of Ansible scripts that simplifies the setup of an IPSEC VPN.
+Algo VPN (short for "Al Gore", the **V**ice **P**resident of **N**etworks everywhere for [inventing the Internet](https://www.youtube.com/watch?v=BnFJ8cHAlco)) is a set of Ansible scripts that simplifies the setup of a personal IPSEC VPN.
 It contains the most secure defaults available, works with common cloud providers, and does not require client software on most devices.

 ## Features